tkrajina/git-plus/README.md

     Branch old-branch is older than 10 days (13.89)!
     Remove [yes/N] ?

-Note that branches will not be removed unconditionally, you'll be asked once again if you are sure.
+Note that branches will not be removed unconditionally, you'll be asked once again to confirm.

 # Installation